 The medical treatment stage is where your actions also need to be closely monitored since overtreating will give the adjusters more ammunition to deny your claim.

 Your attorney’s job is to compile the evidence of your treatment and present the costs to the adjuster.
-If the treatment amount is excessive, the adjusters will analyze the treatment frequency with a fine-tooth comb to discount the necessity of each appointment that they might view as extreme.
+If the treatment amount is excessive or is for unrelated medical conditions, the adjusters will analyze the treatment frequency with a fine-tooth comb to discount the necessity of each appointment that they might view as extreme.

 This situation can happen despite acupuncturists requiring extensive education and accreditation to do their job.
 However, you still can recover acupuncture costs during your personal injury claim proceedings despite this unfortunate bias.